Christopher Storer: Early life and education

 Christopher Storer was born in and grew up in Park Ridge, Illinois.
 It was here that he met Chris Zucchero, the owner of Mr. Beef, the sandwich shop which became the basis for The Bear.
-Storer's sister Courtney is a professional chef who serves as a culinary supervisor on the series.
+Storer's sister Courtney Storer is a professional chef who serves as a culinary supervisor on the series.

 Career

 Storer rose to prominence with his collaborations with Bo Burnham—co-directing the comedy specials what.
 (2013) and Make Happy (2016), as well as serving as a producer on Burnham's debut feature film Eighth Grade (2018)—and Hasan Minhaj on his comedy special Homecoming King (2017), which received a Peabody Award.
+His directing work on the Burnham, Minhaj, and Ramy Youssef (Feelings) specials contributed substantially to establishing the contemporary stand-up special as a distinct cinematic genre and creative art form.

 From 2019 he served as a director and an executive producer on Ramy Youssef's comedy-drama series Ramy.

-He became widely known as the creator, co-showrunner, writer, and director of the comedy-drama series The Bear (2022–present), for which he has won four Emmy Awards.
+He became widely known as the creator, co-showrunner, writer, and director of the comedy-drama series The Bear (2022–2026), for which he has won four Emmy Awards.